Things to Do in Tangier

 When to Visit

 Tangier enjoys a Mediterranean climate with distinct seasonal characteristics.
 Spring (March-May) offers ideal weather with temperatures ranging 18-24°C, minimal rainfall (20-40mm monthly), and blooming landscapes.
 This peak season sees accommodation prices 40-60% higher than off-season rates.
 Summer (June-August) brings warm, dry weather (22-28°C) perfect for beach activities, though August can feel crowded with European vacationers.
 The Tanjazz Festival enlivens September with international performances.
 Autumn (September-November) provides excellent value with comfortable temperatures (20-25°C), decreasing crowds, and 30% lower prices after mid-September.
 Winter (December-February) sees cooler weather (12-18°C) and higher rainfall (80-100mm monthly), but offers the most authentic local experience and lowest prices (50-60% off peak rates).
 The Mawazine Music Festival typically occurs in late spring.
-Budget travelers should target January-February or November-December, while culture enthusiasts will appreciate the authentic atmosphere during Ramadan (dates vary).
+Budget travelers should target January-February or November-December, while culture ensoiasts will appreciate the authentic atmosphere during Ramadan (dates vary).
 Families prefer April-May or September-October for comfortable weather and moderate pricing.
 Beach lovers should visit June-September, though expect premium accommodation rates during July-August.